 They were one of the first bookmakers that knew that arbing is not bad for bookmakers if they can treat it well.

 Their profit comes from commissions on winner bets.
-No matter who wins exchange bookmakers are making 3% – 6% of profit on every winning bet.
+No matter who wins exchange bookmakers is making 3% – 6% of the profit on every winning bet.

 In their case arbitrage bets have no effect on their odds or profit.